sysopslabs2020/motd-issue/README.md

-# Customize motd and issue file
+# Customize motd and issue file with Ansible Template
-## Customize motd and issue file on Linux
+## Customize motd and issue file using a Jinja2 Ansible Template on Linux